wumm-project/wumm-project.github.io/TTN.md

 All relevant problems are best to be discussed on our [mailing list](http://lists.informatik.uni-leipzig.de/mailman/listinfo/ttn).

+A first draft of a Project Outline was attached to a mail on the mailing list on 12 December 2019.

-There will be an onsite meeting at INSA Strasbourg (Denis Cavallucci) on 16 December 2019.
+There will be an onsite meeting at INSA Strasbourg (Denis Cavallucci) on 16./17.
+December 2019.

-### Eligible Costs
+### Eligible Costs (see p.
+138-141 in the Programme Guide)

 * __Project implementation__ - project management, project meetings,
   intellectual outputs (e.g. curricula, IT tools, studies), dissemination,